node-modli/modli-mysql/README.md

 **Test Inidividual File**

-An individual spec can be run by specifying the `FILE`.
-This is convenient when working on an individual adapter.
+An individual spec can be run by specifying the `FILE`:

 ```
 make test FILE=some.spec.js